The Best Zesty Italian Pasta Salad Recipe (With Video)

 • Potato Peeler: Potato peelers make it easy to peel the cucumber skin.

-• Knife: A knife is for chopping the vegetables
+• Knife: A knife is for chopping the vegetables.

 • Big Spoon: Use a big spoon to combine the salad and serve.

 This recipe is perfect for this time of year, folks.
-Like I said, people love to make it for parties and family cookouts.
+As I said, people love to make it for parties and family cookouts.
 So check it out and tell me how you like it.
 Share the recipe if you like it, and make sure to leave a comment below.

 Enjoy, later!